-MOENA DEBIT/CREDIT CARD USAGE POLICY
+Missouri Emergency Nurse Association (MOENA) CREDIT CARD USAGE POLICY

 To provide ease for the treasurer to conduct business on behalf of the organization, in a safe effective manner.

 MOENA recognizes the value of providing credit cards to the officers of the organization so that business can be conducted in an efficient manner.
-MOENA also recognizes the risk involved with the usage of debit and credit cards.
+MOENA also recognizes the risk involved with the usage of credit cards.

+Debit cards will not be issued.

 A credit card may be issued to the President and/or Treasurer of the State Council for the MOENA treasury to be used for covered business expenses.
-Debit cards will not be issued.

 Covered business expenses include, but are not limited to: